 );

-RANGE RIGHTvsRANGE LEFT.RANGE RIGHTputs the boundary value into the upper partition.'2025-02-01'lives in the February bucket, not January.
-This is almost always what you want for date partitioning, because you can describe a month as a clean half-open interval[start, next_start).
-UsingRANGE LEFTwith dates creates off-by-one bugs that take a frustrating afternoon to debug.- The partition column has to be in the clustered key.
+RANGE RIGHTvsRANGE LEFT.RANGE RIGHTputs the boundary value into the upper partition.'2025-02-01 00:00:00'lives in the February bucket, not January.
+This is almost always what you want for date partitioning, because it lets you describe a month as a clean half-open interval[start, next_start).
+UsingRANGE LEFTwith dates creates off-by-one bugs that take a frustrating afternoon to debug.
+Just always useRANGE RIGHTfor time partitioning.
+Life is too short.- The partition column has to be in the clustered key.
 That’s why the primary key above is

-(OrderDate, OrderId)instead of justOrderId.
-You’ll see this come up in every SQL Server partition tutorial and it always feels wrong the first time.
+(OrderDate, OrderId)instead of(OrderId).
+You’ll see this show up in every SQL Server partition tutorial and it’ll feel wrong every single time.
 Live with it.
+If you skip this, SQL Server will reject theCREATE TABLEwith an error that sounds like it was translated from Latin.

 ALTER PARTITION SCHEME ps_OrdersByMonth